-People all around the world are realizing that switching to vegan haircare and skincare products is the way to go.
+People all around the world realize that switching to vegan haircare and skincare products is the way to go.
 In 2019, the vegan beauty products market accounted for $14.3 billion and is expected to reach $25.3 billion by 2029.
 This is not to say that using cruelty-free hair products is necessarily a “trend.”
-There is a global awakening – people are beginning to see the truth about the traditional beauty industry and how harmful it is to humans, animals, and the planet.
+There is a global awakening.
+People are eventually seeing the truth about the traditional beauty industry and how harmful it can be to animals and humans.

 Vegan means that a product doesn’t contain ingredients from animal derived sources.
-Non-vegan products that are frequently found in beauty products include:
+Non-vegan ingredients that can be found in beauty products include:

 - Sheep Placenta